 History Intervenes and Changes Everything

-In the late 1970’s, when Alex Ayzin was barely a commissioned naval officer in his early twenties, the Soviet Union was deciding to invade Afghanistan and the Cold War was heating up as the U.S, led by President Carter, seemed to be tolerating Communist aggression rather than pushing back.
-Exploiting perceived or real weakness was, and is, a Russian specialty, but that equation would change after President Reagan took office in January 1981.
+In the late 1970s, when Alex Ayzin was barely a commissioned naval officer in his early twenties, the Soviet Union had decided to invade Afghanistan and the Cold War was heating up as the U.S, led by President Carter, seemed to be tolerating Communist aggression rather than pushing back.
+Exploiting perceived or real weakness was and is a Russian specialty, but that equation would change after President Reagan took office in January 1981.
 Not even the most prescient political analysts and historians predicted what was going to happen in that tumultuous decade.
 But Reagan knew as he told confidants, “It is simple, we win and they lose.”

 In 1979, the Ayzin family made a fateful decision: It was time to get out of the Soviet Union and defect to the West.
-Five family members, father, mother, grandmother, Alex and his brother, collectively took the leap of faith from behind the Iron Curtain through southern frontier of Russia.
-Considering their positions in the Soviet military, failure would certainly mean imprisonment in a Siberian or other prison camp.
+Five family members, father, mother, grandmother, Alex, and his brother, collectively took the leap of faith from behind the Iron Curtain through the southern frontier of Russia.
+Considering their positions in the Soviet military, failure would certainly mean imprisonment in a Siberian or other prison camps.